-Introduction
+Introduction:-

-- Agriculture is the primary profession of the people of Meghalaya.
+Agriculture is the primary profession of the people of Meghalaya.
 About 83 % of the state's total population depends on agriculture for their living.
-However, agricultural land is only 48 - 24 % of the entire geographic area of the state.
-The state offers scope for various crops because - of highly varied topography, altitude, and climatic conditions.
+However, agricultural land is only 48 % of the entire geographic area of the state.
+The state offers scope for various crops because of highly varied topography, altitude, and climatic conditions.
 Ginger is one of the state's commercial crops grown in Jhum land without manures, fertilizers, or pesticides.
-Ginger - 26 commercial crops grown in Jum land without manures, fertilizers, or pesticides.
-Ginger production is concentrated mainly in East Garo Hills, West Garo Hills, and Ri-Bhoi districts. - 28 Many ginger varieties are grown in Shing Bhoi, Shing Bhukir, China, Maran, Nadia, - 29 Thingpuri, Wynad, Khasi local, and Tura.
-The freshly harvested ginger is used for - 30 consumption in whole Meghalaya.
-Intermediaries sell the excess amount outside the region at - 31 meager prices.
-Sometimes, due to marketing problems, the farmers cannot sell their crops - 32 since there is less of a prominent local market to absorb and handle fresh ginger in large - 33 quantities.
-(Mawlong, 2017). - 34 Ginger is ready to be harvested within 210 to 240 days.
-At that time, its leaves became - yellowish and the shoots started to die when it completed the first life cycle.
-Many farmers do - 36 not harvest the ginger crop after the first cycle.
-They continue to irrigate after that also. and - 37 the second cycle begins with the progress of a particular rhizome.
-The second cycle's - production is one and a half times greater than the first.
+Ginger production is concentrated mainly in East Garo Hills, West Garo Hills, and Ri-Bhoi districts.
+Many ginger varieties are grown in Shing Bhoi, Shing Bhukir, China, Maran, Nadia, Thingpuri, Wynad, Khasi local, and Tura.
+The freshly harvested ginger is used for consumption in whole Meghalaya.
+Intermediaries sell the excess amount outside the region at meager prices.
+Sometimes, due to marketing problems, the farmers cannot sell their crops since there is less of a prominent local market to absorb and handle fresh ginger in large quantities.
+(Mawlong, 2017).

+Ginger is ready to be harvested within 210 to 240 days.
+At that time, its leaves became yellowish and the shoots started to die when it completed the first life cycle.
+Many farmers do not harvest the ginger crop after the first cycle.
+They continue to irrigate after that also, and the second cycle begins with the progress of a particular rhizome.
+The second cycle's production is one and a half times greater than the first.

-Materials and Methods
+Materials and Methods:-

-- 40 The study was based on primary data collected in the West Garo Hills district of Meghalaya. - 41 For this study, three blocks was chosen.
-In the selected area, the study covered 300 farmers. - 42 Data for the study was collected in the year 2021-22.
+The study was based onprimary data collected in the West Garo Hills district of Meghalaya.
+For this study, three blocks was chosen.
+In the selected area, the study covered 300 farmers.
+Data for the study was collected in the year 2021-22.
 Primary data was gathered from selected ginger growers using a personal interview method and pre-tested schedules to obtain information on constraints in the production and marketing of ginger-related issues.
 The obtained data was compiled, ordered and analyzed to achieve the study's aim.
 A schedule was created following the existing literature to analyze the limits.
 As a result, restrictions were discovered and subdivided into production and marketing constraints, following which the sample farmers' responses were recorded.
 Simple statistical tools like Garrett's Ranking Technique was used to analyze the data.

-Analytical Tools Garrett's Ranking Technique
+Analytical Tools Garrett's Ranking Technique: